embiimob/Sup/README.md

 # Sup!?

 This Sup!?
-Object Browseer is a READ ONLY demonstration of using Sup!? to comment on and track changes of bitcoin objects in a format familiar to more traditional nft collectors.
+Object Browseer is a READ ONLY demonstration of establishing identies, redirecting domain names, tracking changes and public comments of bitcoin objects in a format familiar to more traditional nft collectors.

 To Perform you first Object Search using Sup!?